VicKhatian/Daily-News/README.md

 5. Performance of the site is slow, google to fix it
 6. Create a function to check if article has been repeated
 7. Create a function to check length of the title and description to put in proper div
+8. Responsive text and layout.
+Layout on mobile screen is different, so the text fonts.
+9. Sometimes images are coming stretched from external sources.
+Check if there's a way to fix it.

 ## Brief